 My cancer journey taught me a lot of things.
 Had I not been diagnosed with cancer, I would be one of those South Delhi girls who love partying, but I would never be “The Kaajal Palli that I am today.

 Respect your life, body and yourself.
 If you cannot love yourself, then you cannot love anyone.
-Don’t fool yourself that you are not taking care of yourself because of other works; it is because you don’t love yourself.
+Don’t fool yourself that you are not taking care of yourself because of other work; it is because you don’t love yourself.
 Your first responsibility is your body.
 Keep your health a priority.
 No one can take your Pain except you, so take care of yourself.